-- 1. Cover letter on the local government's letterhead. - a.
-Complete contact information should be included.
-At a minimum, email addresses for the following individuals must be identified: - i.
-Mayor or County Executive - ii.
-City Manager, as applicable - iii.
-Finance Director or equivalent position - 2.
+- 1. Comptroller's budget submission worksheet. - 2.
 Signed/certified copy of the appropriation act and tax levy (ordinance or resolution). - 3.
-Detailed budgets for all funds, including proprietary/enterprise funds and school funds, as applicable. - 4.
+Separate resolution(s) for non-appropriated proprietary/enterprise funds, when applicable. - 4.
+Detailed budgets for all funds, including proprietary/enterprise funds and school funds, as applicable. - 5.
 Copy of the annual adopted budget for any entity that results in a financial benefit or financial burden to your local government.
-Refer to Section 6 for guidance in making this determination. - 5.
-Budget Submission Worksheet. - 6.
+Refer to Section 6 for guidance in making this determination. - 6.
+Documentation to support the Tennessee Investment in Student Achievement (TISA) Act local contribution, when applicable. - 7.
 Cash Flow Forecast Schedules for: - a.
 Operating funds with a budgeted ending cash balance of less than 15% of annual expenditures. - b.
 Operating funds that reflected an ending cash balance of less than 15% of annual expenditures in the prior year's audit. - c.
 Any fund that received proceeds from a tax and revenue anticipation note (TRAN) for the past two consecutive years. - d.
 Any fund as requested by our Office during our review of the annual budget.